glowkeeper/P3D/docs/labs/week6Session2.md

 + Get inspiration from other creatives (copy, paste and tweak)
 + Have a creative, positive attitude!
 + Create a vision board/mindmap
++ Try a topic generator, or AI Chatbot
 + Daydream
 + Sleep on it
 + Embrace failure